perezbox3/CSE_1320_Project/README.md

 - **CSV Import/Export** for better data handling.

 ---
 This document serves as a guide for structuring and managing our project efficiently.
-Let’s make a positive impact with our C programming skills! 🚀